sovity/core-edc/docs/publication/promote.md

 The [promote.sh](promote.sh) does this.

-You will need to specify an Azure Personal Access Token that has the permissions:
+You will need to specify an Azure Personal Access Token with following permissions:
 - Packaging
   - Read
   - Write